jgoldfoot/AgentUX/docs/whitepaper.md

 content in that initial payload, even perfectly structured semantic markup, ARIA attributes, and structured data remain completely invisible to agents.

-Our analysis of recent studies shows that well-designed BiModal Design interfaces can improve agent task completion rates by 40-75% while maintaining or enhancing human usability—but only when the foundational requirement of initial payload accessibility is met first.
+My analysis of recent studies shows that well-designed BiModal Design interfaces can improve agent task completion rates by 40-75% while maintaining or enhancing human usability—but only when the foundational requirement of initial payload accessibility is met first.
 This paper establishes BiModal Design as a critical